1. Ageing & its life history consequences

 Combing work on wild and imported wild-derived populations of African killifish from Mozambique and established laboratory strains, we use Nothobranchius fishes to understand the biology of ageing, ecology of embryo development including diapausing stages, and life history trade-offs.

-Our past work mainly included the Turquoise killifish, N. furzeri, and other species from Mozambique.
+Our work mainly includes the turquoise killifish, Nothobranchius furzeri, and other species from Mozambique.
 Recently, we expanded our interest geographically and started field investigations in Tanzania.

 We combine fieldwork and experimental studies and aim at holistic approach to understand annual killifish ecology, physiology, and evolution.
 In addition, we have included Neotropical annual killifish in our research agenda, aiming to build a comparative framework.

-Check out a quick guide to killifish biology, breeding protocol, comprehensive review, or book chapter on their ecology and evolution.
-Primary papers can be accessed via killifish-specific link.
+Check out a quick guide to killifish biology, breeding protocol, comprehensive review, book chapter on their ecology and evolution or recent review on N. furzeri natural history.
+Primary papers can be accessed via killifish-specific tag within publications.